-They are subsequently measured at fair value with changes in such fair value (i.e. gains or losses) recognised in the Statement of Comprehensive Income.
+They are subsequently measured at fair value with changes in such fair value (i.e. gains or losses) recognised in the Statement of Profit or Loss and Other Comprehensive Income.
 Available-for-sale financial assets are included in non-current assets except where they are expected to be sold within 12 months after the end of the reporting period.
 All other financial assets are classified as current assets.